 Once you’re in the Native Dialer experiment and you're on a cellular phone call, you’ll see the TextNow screen with Cellular connection at the top of your call.
 This means that TextNow is now able to give you the best dialer and calling integration to date.

 You should be aware of some key differences between using the native dialer and the TextNow dialer during PSTN calls.
-(PSTN refers to the publicly switched telephone network - a fancy way to refer to the cell phone voice network.
-Calls over data (i.e. wifi or 3G/4G) are VoIP calls (voice over IP), while calls over the cellular network are PSTN.)
+(PSTN refers to the cell phone voice network.
+Calls over data (i.e. wifi or 3G/4G) are VoIP calls (voice over IP))

 Some important differences to remember between PSTN and VoIP: